jsh58/NGmerge/README.md

 ```
   -r               Use 'validate' mode (skip alignment)
 ```
 This option **must** be specified for NGmerge to run in validate mode.
-The input files will be checked to ensure that they follow the fastq format (note that this check is already performed in both alignment modes of NGmerge).
+The input files will be checked to ensure that they follow the fastq format (note that this check is also performed in both alignment modes of NGmerge).
 <br><br>

 ### I/O files and options <a name="validate-io"></a>